Parent’s Flexible Plan

 These figures are only examples and are not guaranteed.
 They are based on premiums being paid for the full 18 years.
 They are not minimum or maximum amounts.
 What you get back depends on how your investment grows and on the tax treatment of the investment.
 You could get back more or less than the figures projected above and the total amount invested.
 Do not forget that inflation would reduce what you could buy in the future with the amounts shown.
 (For more details on the effect of charges on your plan, please see the Key Features).

-The annual rates of growth for the illustration have been based on our reasonable estimate of potential returns and are subject to the maximum projection rates permissible by the Financial Conduct Authority from 1 April 2014.
+The annual rates of growth for the illustration have been based on our reasonable estimate of potential returns and are subject to the maximum projection rates permissible by the Financial Conduct Authority.
 All the figures include the deduction of the actual charges assumed on the plan.
 These charges may vary in future.

 Each year we will send you a statement showing your plan’s current value.